libgd/libgd/src/readme.txt

      * tgd, by Bradley K. Sherman
      * fly, by Martin Gleeson

+  What's new in version 1.7.2?

+   An uninitialized-pointer bug in gdtestttf.c was corrected.
+This bug caused crashes at the end of each call to gdImageStringTTF on some platforms.
+Thanks to Wolfgang Haefelinger.

+   Documentation fixes.
+Thanks to Dohn Arms.

+   Makefile fixes to permit linking with all libraries required on platforms with order- dependent linkers.

   What's new in version 1.7.1?

    A minor buglet in the Makefile was corrected, as well as an inaccurate